When can babies eat bison?

 Yes!
 Bison rocks the nutrition charts.
 Of all the meats, bison is one of the richest sources of protein and boasts high levels of iron, selenium, zinc, and vitamins B6 and B12, which act as energy boosters that metabolize protein in our bodies.
 As an added bonus, bison is often pasture-raised (unlike feedlot cattle) though most animals are “finished” on grain.2

 Yes.
-Meat is a common cause of choking and must be prepared in an age-appropriate way for your baby (see below for suggestions).
+Meat is a common cause of choking and must be prepared in an age-appropriate way for your baby.
+Check out our age-appropriate serving suggestions.
 Never serve cubes or chunks of meat to your baby.

 Is bison a common allergen?